makinacorpus/mapbox-gl-path/README.md

 ```

 getPathByCoordinates function return a object of type DirectionsThemeResponse with the coordinates between two points and waypoints, if necessary, to create phantomJunction lines between waypoints and points

+- useRightClickToHandleActionPanel - `boolean | undefined` determine if the user should use the left or right click to handle the action panel

 ### METHODS